 PROGRAM OF STUDY

 Both thesis and non-thesis plans of study are available.
-Students pursuing either the thesis or the non-thesis plan must complete a minimum of 35 semester hours.
-All students, whether pursuing the thesis or non-thesis plan, are required to take the Department of Historical Studies' year-long, core course, HIST 555 a,b.
+Students pursuing either the thesis or the non-thesis plan must complete a minimum of 33 semester hours.
+All students, whether pursuing the thesis or exam option plan, are required to take the Department of Historical Studies' year-long, core course, HIST 555 a,b.
 Students admitted to begin graduate work in the Fall are required to take the year-long sequence during their first year.
 HIST 555 a,b is designed as an introduction to the core debates and strategies that animate the contemporary discipline and practice of history.
+All students also must take HIST 556 (Graduate Seminar in Historical Research) in the spring of their first year.
+(This course is repeatable once up to a maximum of 6 credit hours).
 Students may, with the approval of the graduate program director, apply up to 9 semester hours from related disciplines toward their credit hour requirements.
 Students may also apply to participate in an internship program that allows them to obtain practical experience in non-teaching career fields related to history.
 All students must demonstrate a reading knowledge of a foreign language (modern or classical) either by special examination or by completion of two years of college level study in a single language with an average of C or better.
 Candidates for the Master of Arts degree in history may pursue one of the two following plans of study:

 This plan emphasizes breadth of historical understanding while not ignoring research techniques.
-Students concentrating in one primary and two complementary secondary areas of emphasis complete 35 hours of graduate credit, which includes completion of the History and Theory Series (HIST 555 a,b) (6 credit hours) and the History Colloquium Series (HIST 556 a,b) (2 credit hours).
+Students concentrating in one primary and two complementary secondary areas of emphasis complete 33 hours of graduate credit, which includes completion of the History and Theory Series (HIST 555 a,b) (6 credit hours) and the Graduate Seminar in Historical Research (HIST 556) (3 credit hours).
+Exam option students also enroll in 6 credit hours of Readings for Exams (HIST 598).
 Students must earn the grade of “B” or better in each course counting toward their graduate degree, with the exception of foreign languages.

 Suggested areas of emphasis can include: